FiratDede/FiratDede/README.md

 - 🔭 I’m currently a computer engineering student
 - 🌱 I’m currently learning ...
-Mobile Development.
+Backend Development.
 - 👯 I’m looking to collaborate on ...
 Any area which is related to software
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...from dede.firat.dede@gmail.com